A Guide to Broken Dentures

 The ease of the repair really depends on the severity of the damage on your broken dentures.
 While a cracked denture can usually be repaired by bonding it back together, a broken denture can be more challenging.
 It is possible to repair a broken denture, but the strength of the denture will be compromised.
 An impression of your mouth may need to be taken to repair the denture.
 The impression may also be used to make a new denture should yours be beyond repair.

 Cracked teeth or tooth loss in a denture can usually be repaired by a dental laboratory.
 They can match the existing shape and shade of the surrounding teeth so it blends in flawlessly.
-In the case of a small chip, your dentist may be able to smooth it out in the dental office without having to send it to the lab.
+In the case of a small chip, your dentist in Lincoln, NE may be able to smooth it out in the dental office without having to send it to the lab.
 However, this is dependent on the size of the chip and where it is located on the denture.

-If you have broken dentures, going to your dentist will be the first step to determining what needs to be done and how long it will take.
+If you have broken dentures, going to your dentist in Lincoln, NE, will be the first step to determining what needs to be done and how long it will take.
 A dentist will be well equipped to advise you on the course of treatment.
 They also have connections with specific labs that they know do good work and have a quick turnaround.
 Once a course of treatment is determined, the doctor will adjust the denture in the office or call the lab to have them pick up your case.
 Depending on the severity of your broken dentures, sometimes labs can get the denture back by the end of the day or by the next day.